SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 This jutsu creates a levitating orb of water which can project numerous whips and tendrils of water.
 These tendrils can be guided to targets by remote manipulation of the orb's chakra, even changing direction in mid-trajectory to find their targets.
 On top of that, they're sharp-tipped and more than capable of perforating opponents many times over.

-Chakra: 20 \+ (G/5)
+Chakra: 20 \+ (G / 5)
 Upkeep: 10
-Damage: 10d10+75
+Damage: 10d10\+75
-Range: 40 \+ 5 \* (ninjutsu damage bonus)
+Range: 40 \+ 5 \* Ndb
 Speed: 20
 Seal Speed: 35
 Gallons Requirement: 50 \> 100
 Tags: Utility, Environmental

+Effects:
-Effects: When you first use this Technique, you create a levitating ball of water, and perform one Tendral Whipping Attack (mentioned below) for free.
+When you first use this Technique, you create a levitating ball of water, and perform one Tendral Whipping Attack (mentioned below) for free.
 A So long as you maintain this technique, your pet giant levitating ball of water will fight for you\!
 It acts 1 IC after it's created and can take the following Actions, by spending your AP:

 \[X AP, Speed X\] Move: It moves as if it had taken a Speed (X)\*5 action, using your CHA in place of its AGI.
 It cannot (deliberately) move outside its max range.
 If it does end up outside that range, it can take no actions other than moving towards you.